jhsu802701/rails_from_scratch_rails5/05-02-static_pages.md

 <h1>Contact</h1>
 Email address: <%= raw(EmailMunger.encode('somebody@rubyonracetracks.com')) %>
 ```
+* When you view the contact page in the web browser, the email address appears normal.
+However, when you view the page source from the browser, you see that the characters in the email address have been encoded.
+This allows human eyes to see the actual email address, but most bots attempting to harvest email addresses will see noise and thus miss this email address.
 * Enter the command "rails test".
 All tests should pass.
 * Enter the command "sh git_check.sh".
 Test coverage has improved, as app/mailers/application_mailer.rb and app/models/application_record.rb are the only files not covered yet.
 RuboCop and Rails Best Practices show no offenses.
 * Enter the following commands:
 ```